tillybrooks/tillybrooks.github.io/index.md

   <div>
     <h1>Hi, I'm Tilden "Tilly" Brooks</h1>
     <p>Welcome to my website!
-I'm a first year PhD student in Linguistics at Stanford and rising 2L at Yale Law School exploring the intersection of linguistics and law.
+I'm a Ph.D. student in Linguistics at Stanford and J.D. candidate at Yale Law School exploring the intersection of linguistics and law.
 I'm especially interested in formal semantics, pragmatics, and sociolinguistics.</p>

   </div>